-As previously noted, Colombian law establishes that unsettled successions are subject to income tax, and therefore earnings, revenues and assets previously belonging to the decedent and which are part of the succession, must be declared by the succession.
-Likewise, unsettled successions of deceased persons who were not residing in the country at the time of their death, do not qualify as Colombian residents and are only subject to income tax on revenues and capital gains of local source and with respect to the assets held in the country.
+As previously noted, Colombian law establishes that an unsettled succession is subject to income tax, and therefore earnings, revenue and assets previously belonging to the decedent that are part of the succession must be declared in the succession.
+Likewise, for an unsettled succession, deceased persons who were not residing in the country at the time of their death do not qualify as Colombian residents and are only subject to income tax on revenue and capital gains from a local source, and to equity tax with respect to the assets held in the country.

-Inheritances, legacies and donations, and whatever is received as marital share, will be considered earnings subject to the Inheritance Tax, regardless of the location of the assets making part of the estate, in the case of a Colombian succession.22
+Inheritance, legacies and donations, and funds received as the marital share will be considered as earnings subject to inheritance tax, regardless of the location of the assets that are part of the estate in the case of Colombian succession.21

-The tax accrues on the date of execution of the partition or distribution decision.
-The amount of the capital gains received by reason of inheritances, legacies, donations and marital shares is the value of the property and rights on 31 December of the year immediately preceding the date of the settlement of the estate or upon execution of the donation or the legal act inter vivos, whereby assets are transferred gratuitously, as applicable.
+Tax accrues on the date of the execution of the partition or distribution decision.
+The amount of capital gains received by reason of inheritance, legacies, donations and marital shares is the value of the property and rights on 31 December of the year immediately preceding the date of the settlement of the estate, or on execution of the donation or the legal act inter vivos whereby assets are transferred gratuitously, as applicable.